Critical incident manual

 Explains the role of educational psychology service and how they can help during a critical incident.

-Guidance notes on how to manage loss or bereavement within the school community.
+Guidance on how to manage loss or bereavement within the school community.

-Guidance on the appropriate types of things to do in school after the event.
+Guidance on what to do in school after the event.

 Guidance in relation to critical incidents occurring on a school trip.

-Section fifteen - guidance and code of practice administration of medicines and drugs (pdf)
+Section fifteen: Guidance and code of practice administration of medicines and drugs

 Guidelines and code of practice on the administration of medicines and drugs given in schools.